-The Internet (the World-Wide-Web) brings the world into the people's living rooms, offices and schools.
-The global world comes to us through platforms offering big lists of movies online, and through the use of online office or teaching tools, such as video conferences or cloud services that allow people from around the world to work on the same project.
+The Internet brings the world into people's living rooms, offices and schools.
+This global world comes to us through platforms offering big lists of movies online and through the use of online office or teaching tools, such as video conferences or cloud services that allow people from around the world to work on the same project.

 When everything functions well, we do not realise the amount of work that goes on behind our smartphones or computer screens.
 However, if ever we cannot access some content online or terrorist content appears on videos our children are watching, we may notice that there is a whole machine working to make the online world safe for people and businesses not only in Europe, but also around the world.

 Europe has a lot to offer in building better societies and economies around the globe.
 The European Union is a champion in multilateral relations with other countries and organisations.
 The EU works with international partners in different areas such as trade, security, the rule of law and more.

 The digital world is not an exception.
 The EU is making sure that the offline world is reflected in the online environment.
 The Internet should be free and secure, there should be no trade barriers online, and terrorist content should have no place on the Internet.